w1bb/v-vintila2/README.md

 # v-vintila2

-This repository will contain the files of my personal static website.
+This repository contains the files for my personal website.